fjvallarino/monomer/tasks.md

   - Add maxLines config option to label
   - Check Fixed+Flex sum/max criteria.
 Is a new Fixed+Flex type needed?
     - Review dialogs after change is in place
+  - Move SizeReq to Core
+    - Add concept of active layout direction (needed to have a single spacer/filler)

 - Pending
   - Add header in all files, indicating license and documenting what the module does